 - technical problems in the development of a new programming and/or security deployment systems or the robotics for new automated handing systems; - inability to hire qualified personnel or turnover in existing personnel or inability to engage or retain key technology partners; - delays or failures to perform by us or third parties, including some smaller early stage or recently acquired companies, involved in our development projects; - dependence on large semiconductor companies for cooperation and support to securely provision their devices.
-These companies must enable us with specific technical information and support Data I/O as a qualified solution to their customers and channel partners; - development of new products or services that are not accepted by the market; and/or - experience delays in supply chain for parts needed for new products.
+These companies must enable us with specific technical information and support Data I/O as a qualified solution to their customers and channel partners; - delays or failure to develop and utilize Artificial Intelligence ("AI") for our offerings or services, potentially falling behind competitors exploiting the use of AI; - development of new products or services that are not accepted by the market; and/or - delays in supply chain for parts needed for new products.